victoriaszydlowska/vue-vuetify/README.md

-# Project using Vue, Vuetify
+# Project using Vue and Vuetify

 WeDay is a project that serves as a wedding dresses online store.
 It is a eCommerce project with a simple, clean, responsive and minimalistic design with a decorative text and some delicate colorful elements.
 Vue and Vuetify are the technologies used to create it.

+#### Please run npm install and npm run serve in order to run it.

 ## References:
 Links used in the process of creating this web application: